5 Of 20 Is What Percent

 Academic Grading

 Teachers often use percentages to grade assignments and exams.
-For example, scoring 5 out of 20 on a quiz means earning 25%.
+Here's one way to look at it: scoring 5 out of 20 on a quiz means earning 25%.

 Statistical Analysis